abhinavsharma/hypersearch/README.md

 Search is ultimately about making decisions, and that doesn't just happen on a page with links.

-Hypersearch augments non-search pages with useful information like review vetting and price checks to help you make decisions better
+Hyperweb augments non-search pages with useful information like review vetting and price checks to help you make decisions better

 <img src="https://p42.f3.n0.cdn.getcloudapp.com/items/DOu4WxN4/6aef86a1-07cf-44c9-ac17-b8f36b33c1fe.jpg?v=59419f40b56f940ecd72d749f7180243" />